greystate/Greystate-XSLT-Helpers/README.md

 Just like pagination - but for grouping sets into chunks of *n* elements.

+### [Calendar Helper][CALENDAR]

+Easy as pie generation of that monthly calendar view you always need for your events/news section.
+*Yes* to all of these:

+> Can I use my own translations for the weekdays?

+> Can I *please* have monday be the first day?

 ### [Media Helpers][MEDIA]

 A bunch of well-tested templates for handling Media items in Umbraco - if you've asked some of the following questions, this is definitely for you: